+Looking for amazing things to do with the kids around Wollongong, Illawarra and down the NSW South Coast?
 The weekend or school holidays arrive, the kids are whiney and you need to GET OUT!
-But where to go within an easy hour of Wollongong?
-You need our ‘Gong day trippin’ inspo….
+But where to go for the best family-friendly fun, an easy hour of Wollongong?

 So here are your best family friendly options for day-tripping from the ‘Gong….
 Make the executive call yourself.
 Or, if your kids can read, get them to choose the best family adventure!

 Or click to read the Top 26 Fun Things to do with Kids Wollongong & Illawarra